Patapom/Arduino/Arduino ROOT DOC.md

 		 I guess VMicro attempts to poorly patch the exe assuming the functions have to be there... :/
 	* Serial.begin() **MUST** be called in the setup() function in the INO file or it won't fire

-* It's easy to revert to a usual C++ project by making the "<Project Name>.INO" a single line:
+* It's easy to revert to a usual C++ project by just creating a "<Project Name>.INO" file with a setup() function that calls setup2() defined as an external reference, the setup2() and loop() functions can easily be defined in another CPP file somewhere else in the project (I usually create a main.cpp file).
-	#include "MyRootHeader.h"

 * Output files are found in:
 	C:\Users\<User Name>\AppData\Local\Temp\VMBuilds\<Project Name>\uno\<ConfigName>\